Posted on Sunday, May 23rd, 2021 at 6:23 pm

 - Don’t use electronic devices, such as a cell phone or computer, for at least a half-hour before bedtime

 - Stay hydrated

 - Have a healthy snack of nuts, seeds, and pulses – these are sources of the amino acid tryptophan which aids in the production of melatonin

 Turn bedtime preparations into a routine that you follow each night.
 It is often helpful to incorporate relaxation techniques, such as a warm bath, meditation, or reading a book into your bedtime routine.

 You can also call Silent Night Therapy at 631-983-2463 to schedule an appointment.
-We’ll be happy to help you address your sleep problems and prevent your overall physical well-being from suffering as a result of revenge bedtime procrastination.
+If you’re getting seven hours or more each night and still waking up exhausted, you might have a disorder like sleep apnea.
+We’ll be happy to help you address your sleep problems and help you get a better night’s sleep!